slerman12/UnifiedML/README.md

 **Experimental**: If you'd like to **discretize** a continuous domain, pass in ```discrete=true``` and specify the number of discrete bins per action dimension via ```num_actions=```.
 If you'd like to **continuous-ize** a discrete domain, pass in ```discrete=false```.

 > :bulb: :information_source: *The below sections, like* [Classification](#classification)*, describe many features that are commonly used in other domains.
 However, since this is* **Unified***ML, the commands for those features will work in the RL domain as well.
 For example, a cosine annealing learning rate schedule can be toggled with: ```lr_decay_epochs=100```.
+It will anneal per-episode rather than per-epoch.
 Different model architectures, image transforms, EMAs, and more are all supported across domains!*

 [comment]: <> (More in-depth logs can be toggled with ```agent.log=true```.)